jmauricioaferreira/jmauricioaferreira/README.md

 ### A few thing things about me:

-💻 I'm enthusiastic about front-end web and mobile programming <br />
+ I have Graduated 🎓 on Civil Engineering, however, I found my passion in front-end web and mobile programming <br />
-🎓 Graduated in Civil Engineering <br />
 📚 I'm a currently studying HTML, CSS, Javascript (Vanilla, ReactJS)<br />

 <h4> 📫 How to reach me: </h4>